René Angélil: Career

 Together they managed the career of two successful Québec entertainers René Simard and Ginette Reno, among many other pop stars at the time.
 They parted ways in 1981 to each become solo managers.
-In 1981 (not long after being terminated as Ginette's manager and considering leaving the music business to pursue law school) René heard Celine Dion's demo tape when he was considered as a potential producer for her album.
+In 1981 (not long after being terminated as Ginette's manager and considering leaving the music business to pursue law school), René heard Celine Dion's demo tape when he was considered as a potential producer for her album.
 He soon took over as her agent.
 He continued as her manager until June 2014, when he stepped down because he had cancer.

 Angélil became one of several co-owners of Montreal's iconic Schwartz's Deli in 2012.

+He has also had occasional acting roles in film and television, notably a supporting role in Sex in the Snow (Après-ski) and a leading role in The Apparition (L'Apparition).